 - Provide the necessary supporting documentation from a qualified medical or mental health provider.

-- Meet with the Accessibility Services Center (ASC) (in-person or virtually).
-The ASC will discuss the reviewed documentation, additional documentation if needed, and suggested accommodations for the college setting through the interactive process.
+- Meet with the Office of Disability and Accommodations (in-person or virtually).
+The Office of Disability and Accommodations will discuss the reviewed documentation, additional documentation if needed, and suggested accommodations for the college setting through the interactive process.

-The ASC review committee will decide the eligibility for the accommodation of having an ESA.
-The ASC reviews requests on a case-by-case basis.
+The Office of Disability and Accommodations review committee will decide the eligibility for the accommodation of having an ESA.
+The office reviews requests on a case-by-case basis.
 Prior approval of an animal at a previous institution does not guarantee approval at Moravian.
-The ASC will approve a request for an ESA when there is clear evidence that the ESA will improve the student's educational access.
+The office will approve a request for an ESA when there is clear evidence that the ESA will improve the student's educational access.
 Certain types of animals may not be permitted on campus as an approved ESA because of the risk they may pose to campus community members.

 A review committee comprised of staff from the Residential Life and Housing will consider the impact of the animal's presence in the residential community, if necessary.